01P&L Attribution - Cross-sectoral Challenge

-Financial advice is moving online and is increasingly provided on an automated basis, just like many other services.
-Read our guide to key development areas within this exciting field.Download
+Financial advice is being digitalised and is increasingly provided on an automated basis.
+Download our summary of the latest developments within this exciting field.Download

 In the first part of the ”Asset and Liability Management using LSMC” article series, we outline an ALM framework based on a replicating portfolio approach along with a suitable financial objective.
 This ALM framework, albeit simplified, is constructed to provide a straightforward replication of the complex interactions between assets and liabilities.
 Moreover, a brief introduction to the LSMC method used to generate all underlying risk factors is presented.